 There are many causes of oral trauma and fractured teeth, including biting hard objects, trauma, or nighttime grinding.
 In some cases, the crowns or fillings will fall out or get damaged.
 If you have suffered extensive damage and cannot get emergency dental services, your condition will likely worsen, jeopardizing your overall physical health if left for too long.

 To avoid irreparable damage, our experienced dentist in Covina urges people to seek early treatment should they ever sustain a dental emergency.
 Unfortunately, most of us shrug off the dental emergency with hopes that it will pass naturally.
 Dr. Jeffrey L. Cohen, our dental practitioner in Covina, warns against such actions as you may have to pay a higher price in the end.
-For the sake of promoting ideal oral health and healthy teeth, Dr. Cohen offers 24-hour emergency dental care to all his patients.
+For the sake of promoting ideal oral health and healthy teeth, Dr. Cohen offers emergency dental care to all his patients.

 No matter how many precautions you take, dental emergencies still happen.
 And when they do, it is important to have a dentist you can trust to see you immediately.